XVIIarcano/Galileo-Microscope/BOM_and_components.md

 ### Generic hardware

-- 3x 20 cm aluminum pipes spans, 12 mm diameter
+- 3x 20 cm aluminum pipes spans, 12 mm diameter.
 Wood or other materials would also work, as long as the material is rigid and the diameter is correct.

 - 6x M5x12 SHCS screws and nuts for locking the pipes